 However, emergencies happen in daily life, and occasionally, they happen on the day of an important interview.
 Yet, most minor emergencies can be handled with some simple preparation and a calm attitude.
-Here's how to handle common interview-day emergencies and still ace the interview.
+Here's how to reschedule a job interview or handle common interview-day emergencies and still ace the job interview.

 Waking up sick

-We all know that feeling: The alarm goes off and you wake up with a dry, scratchy throat; a hacking cough; and a congested, stuffy head.
-All you want to do is the pull the covers back over your head and go back to sleep.
+We all know that feeling: The alarm goes off and you wake up with a dry, scratchy throat; hacking cough; and congested, stuffy head.
+All you want to do is pull the covers back over your head and go back to sleep.
 What now?

 Be proactive.
 If it's morning and your interview isn't until later in the afternoon, give yourself a couple of hours to take some medicine and see how you feel.
-If you don't have much time or have a fever, it's probably best to reschedule.
+If you don't have much time or have a fever, it's probably best to let them know that you need to reschedule.

 You may feel nervous about calling in to reschedule your interview, but remember that the hiring manager is human too.
 We've all been sick before and know how miserable it can be.
-Call as soon as you can and apologize.
-Make sure to try to reschedule while you're on the phone for two to five days later so it stays on their calendar.
-When you do go into the interview, apologize right away and thank the interviewer for being flexible and rescheduling.
+Call as soon as possible and apologize.
+Make sure to try to reschedule a new date while you're on the phone for two to five days later so it stays on their calendar.
+When you do go into the interview, apologize right away and thank the interviewer for being flexible with their schedule and rescheduling.